CodePushGo/website/src/content/blog/en/ota-updates-in-cicd-security-and-compliance-tips.md

 -   Keep detailed logs of update activities.
 -   Implement strict access controls to safeguard data.

 Strong security and a transparent update process are non-negotiable for compliance.
-Capgo emphasizes using end-to-end encryption as a core strategy to protect OTA updates [\[1\]](https://capgo.app/).
+CodePushGo emphasizes using end-to-end encryption as a core strategy to protect OTA updates [\[1\]](https://capgo.app/).

 ## Security Tips for OTA Updates